-In addition to helping you understand and manage your money, your financial records can help you secure loans, attract investment partners and communicate essential financial information to your business partners.
+In addition to helping you understand and manage money from your massage practice, your financial records can help you secure loans, attract investment partners and communicate essential financial information to your business partners.
 The three most common types of financial statements are cash flow statements, income statements and balance sheets.

 Cash Flow Statements